civican/legisinfo/44-1/bills/C-18/bill_text.md

     not intended to promote the interests, or report on the activities, of an organization, an association or its members.

+  **(2.1)** Despite subsection (2), an Indigenous news outlet is to be a subject of the bargaining process if it

+    operates in Canada; and

+    produces news content that includes matters of general interest, including coverage of matters relating to the rights of Indigenous peoples, including the right of self-government.

   **(3)** If the Commission is of the opinion that an application under subsection (1) is frivolous, vexatious or not made in good faith, it may dismiss the application summarily and the news outlet that is otherwise the subject of the application is a subject of the bargaining process.